tfwu/RGM-AOGTracker/README.md

 ## 2. Preparing the Datasets
 TB100/50 is available at http://cvlab.hanyang.ac.kr/tracker_benchmark/.
 Please download all the data to PATH_TO_TB100 (e.g. /home/your_user_name/Data/TB100/)
-Note that: TB100-occ is provided which specifies omit frame idx in TRE (originally provided by TB-100 authors)
+Note that: TB100-occ is provided which specifies omitting frame index in TRE (provided by TB-100 authors)

 VOT datasets are vailable at http://www.votchallenge.net/. vot-toolkit will download the data automatically.